Demographics of Cambodia: Fertility

-Fertility and Births
+Demographic and Health Surveys

 Total Fertility Rate (TFR) (Wanted Fertility Rate) and Crude Birth Rate (CBR):

 Total fertility rate and other related statistics by province, as of 2014:

 Infant and childhood mortality

 Childhood mortality rates are decreasing in Cambodia.
 Currently, the infant mortality rate is 45 deaths per 1,000 live births for the five-year period before the survey compared with 66 deaths reported in the 2005 CDHS and 95 in the 2000 CDHS.
 Under-five mortality rates have also decreased from 124 deaths per 1,000 live births in 2000, 83 deaths in 2005 to 54 deaths per 1,000 in 2010.

-Childhood mortality decreases markedly with mother’s education and wealth.
+Childhood mortality decreases markedly with mother's education and wealth.
 Infant mortality, for example, is twice as high among children whose mothers have no schooling compared to those with secondary or higher education (72 versus 31).
 The association with wealth is even stronger.
 There are 77 deaths per 1,000 live births among infants from the poorest households compared to only 23 deaths per 1,000 live births among infants from the richest households.

 Mortality rates are much higher in rural than urban areas.
 Infant mortality, for example, is 64 deaths per 1,000 live births in rural areas compared to only 22 in urban areas.

 Mortality also differs by province.
 Infant mortality ranges from only 13 deaths per 1,000 live births in Phnom Penh to 78 deaths per 1,000 live births in Kampong Chhnang and Svay Rieng.